-- it must be “durable” – able to withstand repeated use over a sustained period of time
+- is “durable” – able to withstand repeated use over a sustained period of time

-- it has to be used for a medical reason – it must be medically necessary, and not just to make things more comfortable
+- is used for a medical reason – it must be medically necessary, and not just to make things more comfortable

-- the equipment is expected to have a lifetime of at least 3 years
+- expected to have a lifetime of at least 3 years

 Even if the equipment qualifies as a DME, if your loved one doesn’t have a doctor’s, or treating practitioner’s, prescription stating that the device is a medical necessity it will not get coverage from either Medicare, or Medicaid.